Installer Directory

 Renewable Energy Association

 The Renewable Energy Association (REA) is a not-for-profit trade association that champions its members and promotes a future built on renewable energy and clean technology.
 REAL is a subsidiary of the Renewable Energy Association of which the Renewable Energy Hub is a member.
-The REA is the UK’s largest renewable energy and clean technology body representing around 500 member companies.
+The REA is the UK’s largest renewable energy and clean technology body representing over 500 member companies.
 Members can benefit from the latest policy updates, the potential to grow their networks at industry-leading events and training courses as well as play a part in the transition to a zero-carbon economy.

 Renewable Energy Assurance Ltd